thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

 ## Assumptions and Operational Environment
 -------------------------------------------

-There are specific conditions that are assumed to exist in the TOE’s Operational Environment.
-The following table lists assumptions about the Operational Environment as specified by the Protection Profile:
+There are specific conditions that are assumed to exist in the TOE Operational Environment.
+The following table lists assumptions about the operational environment as specified by the protection profile:

-Table 2: Operational Environment
+**Table 2**: Operational Environment

 | **Assumption Name**                 | **Assumption Definition**                                                                                            |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------------|